janse180/dynamiccluster/deploy.md

 This section includes variables for dynamic cluster itself.
 All time interval variables are optional.
 If they don't appear in the config file, the default value will be used.

+Number of worker processes.
+Dynamic Cluster spawns multiple processes to communicate with cloud systems.

+    worker_process_number: 2

+Automatic mode.
+Dynamic cluster works out for you which worker nodes to shut down and how many to fire up according to work load.
+Setting it to False will turn it into a static cluster, but the admin can still add or remove worker nodes manually.

+    auto_mode: True

+The port number of the built-in admin server, which serves the Restful API and a web-based dashboard.

+    admin-server:
+      port: 8001

+The method to check if a new instance has finished configuration.
+Two methods are built-in.
+Users can write their custom checkers.
+Port checker checks a port to see if it is listening.

+    config-checker:
+      port:
+        number: 15002

+Salt checker uses salt client to check an instance's configuration status (highstate).

+    config-checker:
+      plugin:
+        name: dynamiccluster.salt.SaltChecker

+A script can be executed after cloud provisioning is finished (VM state in the cloud becomes ACTIVE in OpenStack or Running in AWS)
+It takes three parameters which are the hostname of the VM, the IP of the VM and its name in dynamic torque.
+This is optional.

+    post_vm_provision_command: /the/path/some.sh {0} {1} {2}

+A script can be executed after a VM is destroyed from the cloud.
+It takes three parameters which are the hostname of the VM, the IP of the VM and its name in dynamic torque.
+This is optional.

+    post_vm_destroy_command: /the/path/some.sh {0} {1} {2}

 Max idle time (in seconds) is the amount of time a worker node can be idle for before it will be deleted.
 The default value is 600.

     max_idle_time: 600